Guide to the Icelandic Krona (with a currency converter!)

 Tips for Saving Money in Iceland

 A group of travelers at the Solheimajokull glacier.
 Iceland can be expensive.
 However, as a traveler, there are ways to help you save money.
-Here are some of them.
+Apart from being a part of our VIP club to enjoy some exclusive discounts to make your trip not only unforgettable but also budget-friendly, here are some additional tips to help you save during your adventure.

 Book Everything in Advance